We work in two-week sprints. While each cell has its own board, backlog and sprint, they are all held in sync on their start and end.

 End-of-sprint updates are video posts on the second Monday.
 They are a way for us to keep a regular occasion for everyone in a cell to see & hear each other directly on video, rather than switch to 100% textual.
 They also include an optional text component, that complements the video format, if necessary.

 - Share both your screen & camera, and name the video

 Sprint X - <Cell> - <Your name>with X being the number of the sprint finishing

-- If you use a Loom video, copy the link from the "Send your video" box on the top right of the Loom video page, and place it on a line by itself to ensure discourse shows the video inline.
+- If you are a core member using a Loom video, copy the link from the "Send your video" box on the top right of the Loom video page, and place it on a line by itself to ensure discourse shows the video inline1.

-- If you create your own video, upload it to the Async planning meeting videos folder, and use an iframe to display the video inline in your post:
+- If you create your own video, upload it to the Sprint update videos folder, and use an iframe to display the video inline in your post1: